What is a Pineapple?

-The pineapple is a tropical plant having a raw fruit, also called a pineapple.
+The Pineapple is a tropical plant having a raw fruit, also called an Ananas comosus.

-Pineapple includes a considerable quantity of vitamin C, also a fat-soluble antioxidant which combats with cell damage, as stated by the Linus Pauling Institute at Oregon State University.
+Pineapple includes a considerable quantity of vitamin C, a fat-soluble antioxidant that combats with cell damage, as stated by the Linus Pauling Institute at Oregon State University.

-Yes, pineapple is among those selections of fruits which are safe for dogs.
-The pineapple is one fruit that should not become a staple in your dog’s diet, nor should it be fed regularly or in excess.
+Yes, Pineapple is among those selections of fruits that are safe for dogs.
+The Pineapple is one fruit that should not become a staple in your dog’s diet, nor should it be fed regularly or in excess.

 Is Pineapple Safe for Dogs?